-Intermodal transportation, or the use of multiple modes to execute the movement of freight, is growing in popularity as an alternative to the singular use of truckload.
+Intermodal transportation, or intermodal shipment, is the use of multiple modes to execute the movement of freight.
+It is growing in popularity as an alternative to the singular use of truckload.

 Two of the biggest reasons intermodal shippers are using intermodal transportation methods are lower cost per mile for many long-haul lanes, as well as more consistent service.

 - Lower Costs: The longer the distance traveled by rail, generally, the lower per-mile rate.
 It’s at roughly 700 miles when intermodal shows significant cost savings over truckload.
 Businesses can save hundreds of dollars per shipment if able to dedicate extra time for transit.

 - More Consistent Service: Since trains run on a set schedule and with fixed routes, there is less variability in pick-up and delivery times as compared to truckload.
 Rail is also not as easily influenced by weather conditions and can typically keep moving through heavy rain, fog, and snow.

 Despite this, many logistics professionals are intimidated by intermodal transportation because of the unknowns with how the process and pricing work.

 We’re here to share that it’s not difficult to get started with intermodal transportation.
 But that there are a few things you should know about pricing before jumping in.

 While intermodal transportation has operational differences to truckload, rates are typically structured and calculated the same way by your freight brokerage services.